jimpil/flog/README.md

 optimised for logging Clojure maps (via [MapMessage](https://logging.apache.org/log4j/2.x/manual/messages.html)).

 ## Why
-Log4j2 is probably the only logging framework with such a strong emphasis on structured-logging.
-`clojure.tools.logging` does provide a layer of integration with it, but it has (traditionally) been geared towards logging Strings.
+Log4j2 puts strong emphasis on structured-logging. `clojure.tools.logging` does provide a layer of integration with it, but it has (traditionally) been geared towards logging Strings.
 It is virtually impossible, to send a MapMessage to `log4j2` via `clojure.tools.logging`, and have it be recognised as an actual MapMessage.
 That's because the bottom call to `.log` happens inside `clojure.tools.logging` (i.e. you don't control it, and therefore you can't type-hint it).
-This library completely sidesteps `clojure.tools.logging` - the only thing it uses from it is the `*logging-agent*`(in its async api).
+This library completely sidesteps `clojure.tools.logging` - the only thing it uses from it is the `*logging-agent*` (in its async api).

 ## Where
 FIXME: add clojars badge